 The value of the compensation is governed by the severity of the unfairness of either the procedure or the substantive nature of the employer.

 In other words, the less the employer follows the BCEA (Basic Conditions of Employment Act) and the Labour Relations Act, the greater the amount of compensation that will be awarded to the employee.

 The high number of cases where the employee is awarded compensation, together with the value of the compensation, evidences that employers are not following the correct procedures and this means that they are then obliged to pay huge fines or penalties.

-The bottom line therefore is quite simple.
+The bottom line, therefore, is quite simple.
 Ensure that you have the correct policies and procedures in place.
-Not only will this ensure that you are in compliance with the law, it will also remove all the emotion from the workplace and the situation.
+Not only will this ensure that you are in compliance with the law, but it will also remove all the emotion from the workplace and the situation.

-Should you require assistance with obtaining templates, procedures or templates at affordable prices, please contact Nikki Viljoen.
+Should you require assistance with obtaining templates, procedures or policies at affordable prices, please contact Nikki Viljoen.